-Analysis | Five key moments at Miguel Cardona’s confirmation hearing for education secretary
+Analysis | Five key moments from education secretary nominee Miguel Cardona’s confirmation hearing

 Cardona was asked to discuss the conditions under which he thinks schools can reopen during the coronavirus pandemic, one of the most hotly debated issues in the country right now.

-BURR: On Jan.
-12th, the Fairfax Education Association in Virginia tweeted at you that schools should not reopen until all staff and students had received a vaccine.
+Burr: On January 12th, the Fairfax Education Association in Virginia tweeted at you that schools should not reopen until all staff and students had received a vaccine.
 Do you agree with the Fairfax Education Association on this?

 (Actually, the association said it was misunderstood on that stance and was not expecting students to receive a vaccine before schools can reopen.
 There is no approved vaccine for young people, in any case.)

-CARDONA: Thank you, senator.
+Cardona: Thank you, senator.
 You know, I recognize the frustration and distrust and fear that is out there, and if confirmed as secretary of education, I’ll do everything in my power to make sure that our rollout strategy for reopening schools includes communication on how to safely reopen schools.
 And I think that needs to include increased surveillance testing for our educators and prioritization of our educators for vaccination.

-Cardona made clear — as Biden has — that schools can’t safely reopen without taking sufficient health precautions and establishing coronavirus testing programs.
+Cardona made clear, as Biden has, that he believes schools can’t safely reopen without sufficient health precautions and the establishment of coronavirus testing programs.

-He said that Congress should prioritize helping schools open and help students weather the fallout of the pandemic, not just academically but in every way.
+He said Congress should prioritize helping schools open and help students weather the fallout of the pandemic, not just academically but in every way.

-BURR: But to safely reopen a school, you don’t need 100 percent of the participants to be vaccinated to do so?
+Burr: But to safely reopen a school, you don’t need 100 percent of the participants to be vaccinated to do so?

-CARDONA: We have many great examples of schools throughout the country that were able to reopen safely and do so while following mitigation strategies.
+Cardona: We have many great examples of schools throughout the country that were able to reopen safely and do so while following mitigation strategies.
 While I recognize that is the case, I do believe that … surveillance testing is something we must focus on as well.

 This conversation came on the same day that Rochelle Walensky, director of the Centers for Disease Control and Prevention, said schools can safely reopen without all teachers being vaccinated.